Jail Won’t Let ACLU Send Letters to Inmates

 The Livingston County Jail has a postcard-only policy, but there is supposed to be an exception for legal mail.

-In August 2016 we reached a tentative settlement that would require the jail to fix its policies on legal mail and pay our attorneys’ fees.
+In September 2016, we reached a settlement that required the jail to fix its policies on legal mail and pay our attorneys’ fees.

 (ACLU Fund of Michigan v.
 Livingston County; ACLU Attorneys Dan Korobkin and Michael J. Steinberg; Cooperating Attorneys Tara Mahoney and John Rolecki of Honigman.)